mgargard/mgargard-researchers/Readme.md

 `author` Applied to a div tag.
 Representation for a single researcher.

-`publications` Applied to a div tag.
+`listpublications` Applied to a div tag.
 List of all publications - in the system, for a search or filter, or for a given researcher.

 `publication` Applied to a div tag.
 Representation for a single publication.

+`listresearchers` Applied to a div tag.
+List of all researchers in the system.

 ## Rel attribute values